METok: Multi-Stage Event-based Token Compression for Efficient Long Video Understanding: Related Work

 \subsection{Token Compression}

-Token compression techniques~\cite{tome,aim,framefusion,visionzip,lookm,mustdrop,shen2024tempme,dycoke} in VLLMs can be categorized by the inference stage at which they operate.
+Token compression techniques~\cite{tome,aim,framefusion,visionzip,lookm,mustdrop,shen2024tempme,dycoke,pyramidDrop} in VLLMs can be categorized by the inference stage at which they operate.
+For instance, AuroraCap~\cite{AuroraCap} merges similar visual tokens within transformer layers, LVC~\cite{lvc} introduces a parameter-free query-attention video compression mechanism, St3~\cite{st3} prunes inattentive visual tokens progressively across LLM layers, VideoChat-Flash~\cite{videochatflash} segments video and applies hierarchical compression in two stages, and FastVid~\cite{fastvid} adopts a density-based token pruning strategy to maintain essential information.
 Methods such as VisionZip~\cite{visionzip} and DivPrune~\cite{alvar2025divprune} compress visual tokens early in the vision encoding stage.
 Prefilling-stage token compression approaches like FastV~\cite{fastv} remove redundant visual tokens after text interaction begins, typically by analyzing attention weights within LLM to drop those contributing the least to multimodal reasoning.
 While these techniques~\cite{aim,vlcache,streamingllm} bring efficiency gains, they often operate in isolation, overlooking the cumulative impact of redundancy across stages.
 In contrast, METok integrates token compression across all stages with spatiotemporal awareness, enabling efficient and effective processing of long video sequences.